 This diagram shows the Product Life Cycle with the Adoption model superimposed which gives you the context in which you should use this model.

-You should recognise the position of your product on the curve and be aware of a few issues that place raises for your pricing strategies and your marketing strategies.
+You should recognise the position of your product on the curve and be aware of a few issues that place raises for your pricing strategy and your marketing strategies.

 - At the introduction phase of your product you should look at how your pricing strategy reflects the newness and hopefully unique attributes.
 This is the time when, in some industries, you can charge a premium and recoup the development/market launch costs allocated to your product.Using this pricing strategy, if we drew a pricing line on this diagram it be the exact opposite of the curve in the early stage – in other words, pricing high initially and then flattening toward the decline of the product.
 This high price at the beginning is known as ‘skimming’ or ‘creaming’ the market.
 It can only last until the next product or a newer technology arrives in the market.